 Welcome!

-Before MIT, I spent five happy years at Harvard where I received my PhD in Astronomy, advised by Prof. Charlie Conroy, in May 2022.
 I grew up in Hyderabad, India (for a recent review, see).
 In a Bollywood-esque plot twist, at age 18 I dropped out of engineering school, bought my first-ever plane ticket, and joined the founding class of 150 students at Yale-NUS College, Singapore (“Asia’s first liberal arts college”).
 Amidst my many Yale-NUS adventures, I discovered the joys of Astronomy working with Prof. Charles Bailyn, and as an exchange student with Dr. Iva Momcheva and Prof. Pascal Oesch in the van Dokkum group at Yale.

 My name is pronounced Rohan (rho, like the Greek letter + hon, like short for “honey”) Naidu (Nye, like Bill Nye the Science Guy + Doo, like Scooby-Doo).